kelseyhightower/kubernetes-the-hard-way/docs/kubernetes-controller.md

 controller2  us-central1-f  n1-standard-1  10.240.0.22  RUNNING
 ```

-In this lab you will also create a frontend load balancer with a public IP address for remote access to the API server and H/A.
+In this lab you will also create a frontend load balancer with a public IP address for remote access to the API servers and H/A.

 ## Why